fannychen623/Challenge-03-Unique-Password-Generator/README.md

     * Clears any existing list incase the function has already been ran previously.
   * Initialize confirm methods to determine if each character type should be included in the password.
   * If a character type is included, combine the respective character array with the charactersList array.
-  * Return the charactersList array.
+  * Check that at least one type of character is chosen, otherwise, output an error alert and run the function again.
-    * The generatePassword() function will check if no character type has been selected and will run the function again.
+  * Return the charactersList.

 ## **APPLICATION SAMPLE IMAGES**
 ### Minimum Length Prompt